elisoncrum/piipan/docs/quick-start-guide-states.md

 ### Environments

-Seperate endpoints and credentials will be provoded for each environment.
+Seperate endpoints and credentials will be provided for each environment.

 | environment | purpose |
 |---|---|